MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-consent-transition.md

 An important point to consider in the creation of topic and purpose-based segments is that the available criteria for the segment is “will send” or “will not send.”
 This takes into account not just the existence of an opt-in/opt-out record but also the enforcement model of the topic (restrictive, non-restrictive, or disabled).
 For example, if a topic has been configured in a non-restrictive model and then used in the segment creation, the resulting list of contacts would be all who could actually receive the communication, which is all available opt-ins and any contacts that have not opted out.
 Conversely, if the model was restrictive, the segment will include only explicitly opted-in contacts.

 Because the contact-point consent settings are only updated when using preference centers, outbound marketing forms and pages that update consent shouldn't be used once the migration has been done.

-### Implement double opt-in in real-time journeys

-Double opt-in is now available in real-time journeys.
-To enable double-opt-in, see [Double opt-in in real-time journeys](real-time-marketing-double-opt-in.md).

 ### Use Customer Insights - Journeys and lead consent, manage consent on contact-point level